TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.06.md

 2. any dog left unattended may be impounded,

-3. the person in charge of a dog inside a
+3. the person in charge of a dog inside a designated off leash area must remove any fecal material deposited by that dog in the designated off leash area, before taking the dog from the designated off leash area; and

-   _designated off leash area_ must remove any fecal material deposited by that dog in the _designated off leash area_, before taking the dog from the _designated off leash area_; and
+4. the person in charge of a dog inside a designated off leash area must control the animal so that it does not disturb the surrounding area by barking or other action and so that it does not disturb or threaten others using the designated off leash area and the area surrounding the designated off leash area.

-4. the person in charge of a dog inside a _designated off leash area_ must control the animal so that it does not disturb the surrounding area by barking or other action and so that it does not disturb or threaten others using the _designated off leash area_ and the area surrounding the _designated off leash area_.
+5. no area adjacent to a school shall be used as an off leash area without approval of the School Committee.

-   Italized language in Section 8.6.7(a)above will revert to language existing immediately prior to the amendment on June 30, 2005.
+6. the Director of Parks and Open Space or his/her designee shall place a sign, in a conspicuous place, in all designated off leash areas which shall state the authorized hour(s) when such area may be used for such purpose and any other conditions of such use.
 ```

 ### SECTION 8.6.7(b) REMOVAL OF DOG WASTE